Open

 Directions

-Located 3.6 miles south of Haskell Gate along the International Appalachian Trail.
-From the North Entrance, drive to Haskell Gate parking area, then hike south on the International Appalachian Trail.
-Alternatively, access by paddling the East Branch of the Penobscot River.
-No vehicle access to the lean-to itself.
+3.6 miles south of Haskell Gate along the International Appalachian Trail.
+The site can also be reached by paddling the East Branch Penobscot River.
+No vehicle access.

 Amenities